binkley/homebrewery-files/scribes-supplies.md

 Different inks, quills and papers within the kit may carry magical properties.
 Otherwise, the supplies function as **Calligrapher&rsquo;s Supplies** for all checks and crafting uses.

-Casting _Detect Magic_ or similar effects on writings made with these supplies reveals a general sense of effects on each page from inks, quills or paper used.
+Writings made with these supplies are magical for _Detect Magic_.
+Casting _Identify_ reveals effects for each page written using the supplies.
+This item, supplies it contains, or pages written using it resist mundane damage and can only be destroyed by powerful magic, such as _Disintegrate_ or _Wish_.

 #### Special Quill